 I am an avid listener of Armchair Expert, which is hosted by actor Dax Shepard.
-He has interviewed dozens of celebrities, many of which discuss why they prefer to do press through podcasts.
+He has interviewed dozens of celebrities, many of whom discuss why they prefer to do press through podcasts.
 They attribute their willingness to do podcasts over print or even TV interviews because of context.
 They’ll often explain how they value that their entire conversations are being published instead of just a soundbite that could be used for clickbait.

 The same logic can be applied to businesses.
 Sometimes, you just need more time to properly discuss a specific topic, whether it’s an interview, product review, or breaking company news that affects the internal team as well as external shareholders.

 On average, podcast episodes are 38 minutes long, meaning your company can discuss any desired topic at length.